mattvenn/vga_clock_pcb/README.md

 * Power is provided to the module only by VCCD1 and VSSD1.

-# Questions

-* What FLASH part has been tested to work?
-Jeff to feedback on part used in Ravena

 # BOM

 All available from digikey as of 13/7/21